A leaky faucet is not uncommon- we’ve all faced it at some point in our daily lives.

 5. Faucet Reassembly And Testing

-Now that the component responsible for the leaks has been taken care of, you can reassemble the faucet.
-Follow the disassembly guide detailed above in reverse for this.
+Now that the component responsible for the leaks has been fixed, you can reassemble the faucet.
+To do this, follow the disassembly guide detailed above in reverse.

 Once reassembled, it’s time to test the fixed faucet.
 Open the shutoff valves under your sink (or the main water supply) and turn the tap on.
 If water flows through the faucet after letting some air out, consider it a job well done!